kevinmatthes/sysexits-f18/README.md

 > MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 > GNU General Public License for more details.
 >
-> You should have received a copy of the GNU General Public License along
+> You should have received a copy of the GNU General Public License
-> with this program; if not, write to the Free Software Foundation, Inc.,
+> along with this program.
+If not, see <https://www.gnu.org/licenses/>.
-> 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

 ## Software Requirements